gabrielnvg/arduino-nodejs-serial/README.md

 # About
-Read an USB connected arduino's serial data using Node.js.
+Read and write to an USB connected arduino's serial data using Node.js.

 # Usage
 To get the project dependencies, run: